jele0006/PLAR-Portfolio/README.md

 ### Adding new IEGBBR content

 1. The main content is housed with the `src/components/data/DetailedInfo.json` file.
-    - Any new content being added into the core IEGBBR document (Part 1 through 5) is to be added here, following the *IEGBBR Main Content Data Schema* outlined below:
+    - Any new content being added into the core IEGBBR document (Part 1 through 5) is to be added here, following the *IEGBBR Main Content Data Schema.*

+Example for the JSON file outlined below:

     ```javascript
     //src/components/data/DetailedInfo.json